What time is the First Minister's TV Covid update in Scotland today - how can I watch announcement?

 What are the latest case numbers of the Omicron variant?

-Scotland has recorded 110 confirmed new cases of the Omicron coronavirus variant in the past 24 hours, taking the overall number to 296.
+As of December 16, Scotland has recorded 526 confirmed new cases of the Omicron coronavirus variant, which is almost double the figure reported the day before – 296.

-Figures published by the Scottish Government on Tuesday show that there were 3,117 new cases of Covid-19 recorded in the past 24 hours and six deaths.
+Figures published by the Scottish Government on Thursday show that there were 5,951 new cases of Covid-19 recorded in the past 24 hours and 18 new deaths.

 What is the First Minister expected to say?

-Nicola Sturgeon will ask Scots to limit social mixing to three households in a bid to reduce the spread of Omicron ahead of Christmas.
+Nicola Sturgeon is expected to reiterate her request for Scots to limit social mixing to three households in a bid to reduce the spread of Omicron ahead of Christmas.

 In a statement in Parliament on Tuesday she said the new measure will be not legally enforced but is asking people to follow the guidance.